Our Mates Farm: living the dream

 Where does your food come from?

 The farm also raises English Large Black pigs – the perfect orchard pig that also happens to be the closest genetic match available in Australia to the Gloucestershire Old Spot.
 This means Tack has been able to recreate the bacon that started the couple’s journey.

 “What we think about now is how we can work what we have into the orchard,” he says.
 “Whether it’s having a breed of sheep that doesn’t damage the trees, or pigs we can put in the orchard to clean up apples after harvest and won’t dig giant holes in the ground.

 “We rotate the sheep through to cut the grass down so I don’t have to mow it, and we put the pigs through to clean up the apples so we can reduce that disease pressure for the next year, and which makes great-tasting pork at the same time.”

 Our Mates Farm sells most of its meat to the public, taking orders on the farm website (but be warned – there is a wait list).
 The farm also sells produce through local businesses.

 “We knew that when we were in London, that’s what we wanted – we wanted to buy food directly from wherever it was produced,” Tack says.
 “And we’ve got a customer base here that does what one customer did last Sunday, which is come down here, go for a walk, meet the pigs, see the sheep, see the cattle, see how we do things and ask us questions.

-“We want people to not just buy something wrapped in plastic and not have to think about it.
+“We want people to not just buy something wrapped in plastic and not think about it.
 We want people to think about where food comes from.
-And it doesn’t matter whether or not someone is our customer – we don’t care if they’re our customer or not.
-We care about whether they’re asking questions about where their food comes from.
+It doesn’t matter whether someone is our customer.
+What we care about is whether they’re asking questions about where their food comes from.
 That’s the most important thing.
 That’s what matters.”